shiva123-coder/neupane-kitchen/README.md

  - [Javascript](https://en.wikipedia.org/wiki/JavaScript)
     - The project uses **Javascript** to allow for DOM manipulation.

-### Frameworks, Libraries, extensions and Resources Used
+### Frameworks, Libraries, Extensions and Resources Used
 - [Django](https://www.djangoproject.com/)
   - Django was used to create the project.
 - [Django Allauth](https://django-allauth.readthedocs.io/en/latest/)